-Where any document is necessary to any legal procedure or proceedings on behalf of the council, it will be signed by the proper officer or other person authorised by the proper officer, unless any enactment otherwise authorises or requires, or the council has given requisite authority to some other person.
+Where any document is necessary to any legal procedure or proceedings on behalf of the council, it will be signed by the proper officer or other person authorised by him/her, unless any enactment otherwise authorises or requires, or the council has given requisite authority to some other person.

 Any contract with a value exceeding £50,000 entered into on behalf of the local authority in the course of the discharge of an executive function shall be made in writing.
-Such contracts must either be signed by one authorised officer of the authority or made under the common seal of the council attested by the proper officer.
+Such contracts must either be signed by at least two officers of the authority or made under the common seal of the council attested by the proper officer.